developing ideas that started in this 2017 IJCAI Workshop presentation

 (2) Mathematical foundations for mathematics

-As mentioned above, for most mathematicians and philosophers of mathematics the word "Foundations" now refers to an assumed part of mathematics from which all the rest of mathematics (or as much as possible) can be derived rigorously.
+Is there a subset of mathematics from which all of the rest of mathematics can be derived (mathematically)?
+For many mathematicians and philosophers of mathematics the word "Foundations" now refers to an assumed part of mathematics from which all the rest of mathematics (or as much as possible) can be derived rigorously.
+It is not obvious that there is any finite, mathematically specifed, subset that meets this condition.

 (2a) Meta-foundational foundations for mathematics